Foreign policy of the second Trump administration: Tariff implementations

 On March 4, 2025, President Trump imposed tariffs on Canada (25% on imports, 10% on energy), Mexico (25% on imports), and China (increased tariffs from 10% to 20%).
 These measures aimed to pressure these countries to combat the production and distribution of fentanyl, addressing the U.S. opioid crisis.
 This led to a sharp decline in U.S. stock markets and warnings from retailers about rising consumer prices.
 In retaliation, Canada imposed 25% tariffs on $155 billion of U.S. goods, China placed 10-15% tariffs on U.S. agricultural products, and Mexico announced forthcoming countermeasures.
 These actions have escalated global trade tensions, affecting markets and economies worldwide.

+Starting on August 24th, 2026, the US and Canadian governments started trading barbs over the respective trade and tariff policies towards the other and Trump insulted Doug Ford.
+Canada began retaliatory measures against US imports.
+Trump then escalated the situation by calling to relabel Lake Ontario as Lake America.